oblinger/HookAnchorApp/SETS/Books/DYL.md

 	- PILLS & TESTS - I need to fix them.

 ## = (2) WORK VIEW / LIFE VIEW / COHERENCY / TRUE NORTH =
  PAGE 40.
-250 words each
+250 words each.
 Where do your views on work and life complement one another? b.
 Where do they clash? c.
 Does one drive the other?
 How?

 ### - WORK VIEW
 - PRIMARY VALUE -- Why do I work?
 To: